billroy/bitlash-commander/README.md

 - common base class

-	- BUG: clicking radio button doesn't keep the clicked button highlighted
+	- BUG: click in chart does not refresh

 	- 175 lines extracted from Meter
 	- 2597 lines in original state